greateidea/di-service/README.md

   }
 }
 ```
-but you should import the service module before using this service.
+but you should import/require the service module before using this service.
 ```js
 // app.js
 import 'service'; // make the decorate work first
 ```

 ## Inject Service
-we provide `InjectToFunction` `InjectToClass` to inject services to your component
+we provide `InjectToFunction` `InjectToClass` to inject the service to your component

-Note the service object is always at the [last position] of constructor/function arguments
+Note the service object is always at the [last position] of constructor/function's arguments

 ```js
 import { InjectToFunction } from '@orange/di-service';